Catholic Church in the United States: Catholic Charities

 Catholic Charities is active as the largest voluntary social service networks in the United States.
 In 2009, it welcomed in New Jersey the 50,000th refugee to come to the United States from Burma.
 Likewise, the US Bishops' Migration and Refugee Services has resettled 14,846 refugees from Burma since 2006.
 In 2010 Catholic Charities USA was one of only four charities among the top 400 charitable organizations to witness an increase in donations in 2009, according to a survey conducted by The Chronicle of Philanthropy.

-Catholic Church and labor

-The church had a role in shaping the U.S. labor movement, due to the involvement of priests like Charles Owen Rice and John P. Boland.
-The activism of Geno Baroni was instrumental in creating the Catholic Campaign for Human Development.
-The Catholic Worker Movement was founded in 1933 by Dorothy Day and Peter Maurin.
-It campaigns on various social justice issues and aims to "live in accordance with the justice and charity of Jesus Christ".

-Prisons

 Demographics

+The number of Catholics grew rapidly in the 19th and 20th centuries through high fertility and immigration, especially from Ireland and Germany, and after 1880, Eastern Europe, Italy, and Quebec.
+Large scale Catholic immigration from Mexico began after 1910, and in 2019 Latinos comprised 37 percent of American Catholics.

+Since 1960, the percentage of Americans who are Catholic has fallen from about 25% to 22%.
+In a 2021 Pew Research study, "21% of US adults described themselves as Catholic, identical to the Catholic share of the population in 2014."
+In absolute numbers, Catholics have increased from 45 million to 72 million.
+As of 9 April 2018, 39% of American Catholics attend church weekly, compared to 45% of American Protestants.